UgoLomoio/ECG_DSS_CAE/README.md

 Dataset used:
 PTB Diagnostic ECG database 1.0: https://www.physionet.org/content/ptbdb/1.0.0/

+HOW TO INSTALL

-Installation requires the anaconda software.
+1. Installation requires the anaconda software.

-For the installation use given setup files.
+2. After the installation of anaconda python, open the command prompt and use one of the given setup files (depending on your operative system) to automatically install python libraries.

+	On Windows:

+		setupWindows.bat

+	One Linux or Mac:

+		setupLinuxMac.sh

+	If you are using a Linux or Mac system, you may need to change the permissions of the setupLinuxMac.sh file.
+To do so, open the command prompt and type: chmod +x setupLinuxMac.sh

+	If the installation is successful, you should see a new conda environment called ECG_DSS in your anaconda navigator.

+	If an error occours during the installation, try to open the setup file with a text editor and install the libraries manually using the command prompt.

-HOW TO USE:
+HOW TO USE

+1. After the installation, open the command prompt and type:

-conda activate ECGDSS
+		conda activate ECG_DSS

+2. Then, type:

 		python ecg_gui_main.py

-WORK IN PROGRESS...
+Cite this work: